DETAILED ACTION

 Claim(s) 11-13 is/are rejected under 35 U.S.C.
 103 as being unpatentable over Gorman (US-3802860-A), Coen et al (US-3973942-A), and Pan et al (CN-108675634-A) as applied to claim 5 above, and further in view of Yu et al (CN-106630567-A, English translation provided by Espacenet).

 Regarding claim 11, depending from claim 5, Gorman does not expressly how the glass body is heated to the primary temperature, such as in a multistage/two-stage process.
 In related thermal tempering of glass art, Yu teaches a method of a multistage heating process to temper glass (Line 54-61).
-It would be obvious to one of ordinary skill in the art at the time of invention to heat the glass body in a multistage process to avoid warping of the glass to ensure flatness (Line 91-99).
+It would be obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to heat the glass body in a multistage process to avoid warping of the glass to ensure flatness (Line 91-99).

 Regarding claim 12, depending from claim 11, Yu teaches a first temperature and first heating rate (Line 68-74) prior to heating to the primary temperature at a second heating rate that is above the first heating rate (Line 76-78).